-Proposed Project Group: MAPC Proposed Projects FFY 2015 UPWP Staff Evaluation: N/A Proposed Project Staff: MAPC APC Selected for FFY 2015 UPWP: Estimated Project Cost: Less than \$35,000 Proposed FFY 2015 Budget: TBD LRTP Themes Addressed: Environment; Climate Change Project Function: Support to Regional Transportation Stakeholders
+Proposed Project Group: MAPC Proposed Projects FFY 2015 UPWP Staff Evaluation: N/A

+LRTP Themes Addressed: Environment; Climate Change

-MAPC will research the best available electric vehicles for municipal fleets; then conduct procurement on behalf of the 101 cities and towns in the region to provide them with the opportunity to replace municipally owned vehicles with electric or electric hybrid alternatives.
-MAPC will plan events and outreach to educate municipal officials about the benefits of electric vehicles on air quality and climate change.
+MAPC would research the best available electric vehicles for municipal fleets; then conduct a procurement on behalf of the 101 cities and towns in the region to provide them with the opportunity to replace municipally owned vehicles with electric or electric hybrid alternatives.
+MAPC would plan events and outreach to educate municipal officials about the benefits of electric vehicles on air quality and climate change.